A QUESTION OF AGENCY

 A. I think most parents would agree that you relive your childhood to some extent when children are born to you.
 Children are often mirrors to our own souls because they reflect our weaknesses in their 'raw states' before they are covered with a veneer of self-righteousness.
 They are, in a way, given to us to awaken us to ourselves, to give us a second chance to deal with unrepented sins.
 They also allow us to reflect on the kind of agency and freedom we had as children.

 Q. Most parents simply repeat what their parents did to them, don't they?

 A. Unfortunately, yes.
-But we, who are seekers after light and truth in Jesus Christ, should only be imitating those characteristics that are consistent with the Gospel message.
-As disciples endowed with great knowledge and spiritual keys, we should be desperate to reform ourselves not just for our sakes but for our children's before they imitate our bad ways.
+But we, who are seekers after light and emet (truth) in Yah'shua the Messiah (Jesus Christ), should only be imitating those characteristics that are consistent with the Besorah (Gospel) message.
+As tamlidim (disciples) endowed with great knowledge and spiritual keys, we should be desperate to reform ourselves not just for our sakes but for our children's before they imitate our bad ways.
 They will unconsciously teach their children the same mixture of agency or lack of agency as we taught them.

 Q. Could you say a little more about the way the balance between freedom and responsibility should change as children grow up?